Lrebaud/robi/README.md

   <img align="right" height="290" src="./img/logo.png">
 </p>

-# ROBI<br>Robust and Optimized Biomarker Identifier
+# ROBI: Robust and Optimized Biomarker Identifier

 <p align="justify">
     ROBI is a selection pipeline that select predictive biomarkers from any set of features.